cisagov/ScubaGear/baselines/exo.md

 ## 7. External Sender Warnings

-Mail flow rules allow incoming email modification, such that email from external users can be easily identified (e.g., by prepending the subject line with “\[External\]”).
+Mail flow rules allow incoming email modification, such that email from external users can be easily identified (e.g., by prepending the subject line with "\[External\]").

 ### Policies